Comment period on advance notice closed August 20, 2018

 In general, when agencies take the time to include the public and other interested parties in the NEPA process, the process goes more smoothly and quickly, and parties are more likely to be satisfied with the outcome.
 This does not require rewriting the regulations.
 Rather it is a smart way to implement them.

-For more suggested talking points, see Environmental Protection Network and Save EPA Comment on Possible Revisions of Regulations Implementing the National Environmental Policy Act, submitted to EPA August 10, 2018.
+For more suggested talking points, see Environmental Protection Network and Save EPA Comment on Possible Revisions of Regulations Implementing the National Environmental Policy Act, submitted to CEQ August 10, 2018.

 There Is More That You Can Do